xxMAKMAKxx/plbmng/README.md

 # plbmng
-Repository for my diploma thesis
+Repository for PlanetLab Server Manager re-implementation into Python 3.